Welcome to Japan!

 Accommodation

-Japan has a virtual buffet of accommodations types for travellers, from historical to ultra-modern, basic zen to super luxurious, inexpensive to extravagant.
+Japan has a virtual buffet of accommodation types for travelers, from historical to ultra-modern, basic zen to super luxurious, inexpensive to extravagant.
 But wherever you stay as you visit Japan, you’ll find the ever-present high standard of service and cleanliness that visitors love about Japan.

 Ryokan are the quintessential accommodation of Japan, many of which serve beautiful and delicious kaiseki style meals and have their own onsen hot springs bath onsite.
 There are many types of ryokan for all different levels of comfort and budgets and we suggest you try it at least once.